peterjnz/icscybertn/SummitInfo.md

 ## Members
 The NZ ICS Cyber TN is made up of members from across NZ (with some international members with an interest in NZ ICS/OT security).
 Various backgrounds including IT, OT, and ICS professionals.
 Owner/operators as well as vendors and service providers.
 Various industries including both critical (CNI) and non-critical industrial organisations.
 Most members have a good understanding of OT principals (skip the basics).

-## NZ ICS/OT Cyber Summit 2023
+## NZ ICS/OT Cyber Summit
-The date for the NZ ICS/OT Cyber Summit 2023 is:	**Tues 1st August in New Plymouth, NZ** We’re expecting up to 200 ICS/OT security practitioners to join together for an in-person only event with TLP: Amber (and/or Amber+Strict) sharing as appropriate.
-This will be the largest gathering of ICS/OT practitioners since our 2019 summit (pre-pandemic).
+The date for the NZ ICS/OT Cyber Summit 2024 is:	**Tues 12th November in New Plymouth, NZ** We’re expecting ~200 ICS/OT security practitioners to join together for an in-person only event with TLP: Amber (and/or Amber+Strict) sharing as appropriate.
+This will be the largest gathering of ICS/OT practitioners in NZ ever.

-The current summit agenda includes:
+The DRAFT summit agenda includes:
 -	~08:30 Doors open, reg, opening
 -	~09:15 Opening keynote
 -	~10:00 3x talks sequentially